 b.
 Declination station azimuth information marks (AZ MK) are found in the FTIG Trig List book and on signage located at each declination station.
+The most up-to-date survey information for declination stations will be listed in SOP Binders and signage at each declination.

 c.
-Aiming circles will be re-declinated after an electrical storm, anytime the instrument has received a severe shock, anytime the instrument is moved outside a 25-mile radius from the area in which it was last declinated, minimum once every 30 days, when the instrument is first received and anytime the instrument returns from repair.
+Aiming circles will be re-declinated after an electrical storm, anytime the instrument has received a severe shock, anytime the instrument is moved outside a 25-mile radius from the area in which it was last declinated, minimum once every 30 days, when the instrument is first received, and anytime the instrument returns from repair.

 d.
 Units will declinate compasses in conjunction with current regulatory guidance and the latest Fort Indiantown Gap Military Installation Map (MIM).
-M2 compasses will not be used as the sole method of lay in for live-fire.
+M2 compasses will not be used as the sole method of lay-in for live-fire.